Monday Community Calendar

 -

-The Crystal Theatre will be closed Wednesday and Thursday January 11 and 12.
+And Belly Up Aspen hosts jamgrass group Fruition with the Sweet Lillies opening at 8:30.

+Friday is the deadline for Roaring Fork School District’s early enrollment process.
+With the new Riverview School opening this fall, attendance areas are changing.
+Parents are being asked to share school preferences now for planning purposes.
+More information at RFSchools.com.

-You can add your event to KDNK’s community calendar on our website at KDNK.org or by emailing calendar@kdnk.org.
+You can add your event to the Community Calendar on our website, or email calendar@kdnk.org.